bioinfo-pf-curie/ChIP-seq/README.md

 --spikeBowtie2Index [file]         Spike-in Index for Bowtie2 aligner

 Filtering:
 --mapq [int]                       Minimum mapping quality to consider.
-Default: false --keepDups [bool]                  Do not remove duplicates afer marking.
+Default: 0 --keepDups [bool]                  Do not remove duplicates afer marking.
 Default: false --blacklist [file]                 Path to black list regions (.bed).
+--spikePercentFilter [float]       Minimum percent of reads aligned to spike-in genome.
+Default: 1

 Annotation:          If not specified in the configuration file or you wish to overwrite any of the references given by the --genome field
 --geneBed [file]                   BED annotation file with gene coordinate.